What is targeted grazing and how does it work?

 It’s difficult to provide a hard and fast dollar figure until we do a (free, no-obligation) visit to your property.
 We do have a minimum charge equal to one acre of grazing, so think of $1,200 as a base rate.

 Rates vary based on the distance from our home base, the density of vegetation, the ease of getting water to your site, and a few other details.
-Contact us using the Get a Quote link in the upper right-hand corner of this page, and you’ll be provided with a ballpark figure.
+Contact us using the quote link in the upper right-hand corner of this page, and you’ll be provided with a ballpark figure.
 If it works for you, then we’ll set up a time to meet on-site!

 How long does it take?